 A technical 3800m peak gets a different plan than a glaciated 4500m traverse.
 Generic templates get you generic results.

 Completed sessions sync in.
-TTM's engine reads fitness, fatigue, and form daily, and rebalances what is coming.
+TTM's engine reads fitness, fatigue, and form daily, and rebalances the upcoming week every Sunday.
 Crushed the long day?
-Next block builds on it.
+The next block builds on it.
 Missed a week?
 Plan recalibrates without breaking.

 Life happens.
 Your plan should adapt, not shatter.